mindexpert7546/watchmode-ott/README.md

 ## Contact us
 ![Screenshot 2024-01-18 163730](https://github.com/mindexpert7546/watchmode-ott/assets/89348788/7f023eee-6dea-4939-b6d9-b82c03274be4)

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.